ikskuh/DasOS/documentation/supervm.md

 		jmp @function     ; Jumps to the function
 	returnPoint:

-SuperVM provides the instruction `cpget` which pushes by default the address of the second next instruction which resembles the code above.
+*SPU Mark I* provides the instruction `cpget` which pushes by default the address of the second next instruction which resembles the code above.
 This behaviour allows position independent code: